KevinSnow33/Java-SE/README.md

 # Java-SE
-My Codes of learning Java-SE knowledge
+My Codes of learning Java-SE.
+Contains my notes and practice of the Java-SE knowledge.